-Students should conduct themselves in a professional and ethical manner at all times, as described by the Kern Community College District Board of Trustees, in support of public education and the standards of appropriate behavior as defined in the pursuant sections (Education Code Section 76037).
+Students should conduct themselves in a professional and ethical manner at all times, as described by the Board of Trustee of the Kern Community College District, in support of public education and the standards of appropriate behavior as defined in the pursuant sections (Education Code Section 76037).
 The Student Handbook contains the Student Conduct policy, conduct forms, Student Rights & Responsibilities, etc. If a student is found in violation of the student conduct policy, a faculty member may suspend the student from his/her class under provisions of Education Code Section 76032.